This post may contain affiliate links.

-Morning: Drive from Auberge du Lac Taureau (or Auberge du Vieux Moulin) to Val Notre-Dame Abbey
+Morning: Drive to Val Notre-Dame Abbey

 Set your GPS for Val Notre-Dame Abbey at 250 Chemin de la Montagne-Coupée, Saint-Jean-de-Matha, Quebec.
 J0K 2S0.

 Plan to arrive at this intriguing Trappist monastery with enough time to wander the trails and shop for edible products made on the abbey grounds.

 Visit their website to find out additional activities offered by the abbey such as how to cook with edible forest products or how to pick and preserve herbal teas.

 Lunch: La Maison du Pain d’Épices (The Gingerbread House)

-Here you’ll find food with a conscience.
-The Gingerbread House is a charitable endeavour, which serves simple but delicious food such as grilled cheese with local cheeses or salads with greens from their own garden.
+At La Maison du Pain d’Épices you’ll find food with a conscience.
+The Gingerbread House is a charitable endeavour that serves simple but delicious food such as grilled cheese with local cheeses or salads with greens from their own garden.